 I see you did some breathing to help control your temper.
 Did that help?
 Feelings come and go, but we are in control of how we act.
 That is what we read and that is what you did!

-Here are the links to my favorite series for kids listed by age groups.
+Here are the links to my favorite positive behavior book series for kids listed by age groups.